dbcli/pgcli/README.rst

 **********

 The source code of ``prompt_toolkit`` should be readable, concise and efficient.
-We prefer short functions focussing each on one task and for which the input and output types are clearly specified.
+We prefer short functions focusing each on one task and for which the input and output types are clearly specified.
 We mostly prefer composition over inheritance, because inheritance can result in too much functionality in the same object.
 We prefer immutable objects where possible (objects don't